saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 ## Description

-In these steps we will create two ABAP CDS views in our S/4HANA system.
+In these steps you will create two ABAP CDS views in our S/4HANA system.
 These custom 'z' views will combine data from several existing CDS views and will be accessed later on from our HANA database.

 One view will add address location data and product data into an existing customer sales view and the other view will have just customer location data from a customer information model.
 The latter view will be used later in a Calculation View that provides a location hierarchy for the SAP Analytics Cloud.